trinaisartsy/github.io/_art/2018-08-12-mating-dance-acrylic-paint.md

 image: art/BoobsinLove.jpg
 homepage: true
 ---
 I became intrigued with Blue Footed Boobies after reading the book "Galapagos" by Kurt Vonnegut.
-This was a companion painting to a long term project I was working on that involved an appliqued scene of two Blue Footed Boobies.
+This was a companion painting to a long term project I was working on that involved an appliqued scene with a pair of Blue Footed Boobies.

 _"The courtship dance of the blue-footed boobies, which Mrs. Onassis suddenly wanted to see so much in person, has not changed one iota in a million years.
 Neither have these birds learned to be afraid of anything.
 Neither have they shown the slightest inclination to give up on aviation and become submarines._